-The generated soil-type realizations are also used to generate profiles of hydraulic conductivity for subsequent fate and transport modeling.
-When plotting histogram of sparse hydraulic conductivity data from the site, it is observed to be highly skewed and has a bimodal shape.
-Assigning separate Gaussian distributions of hydraulic conductivity (with different means and variances) to each of the three soil types facilitates reproduction of the bi-modal shape for hydraulic conductivity distribution in every realization.
-These equiprobable realizations may then be used as input for stochastic (Monte Carlo) simulation of fate and transport for dissolved contaminants.
+The generated soil-type realizations are also used in reproduction of hydraulic conductivities for subsequent use in fate and transport modeling.
+When plotting histogram of sparse hydraulic conductivity data from the site, it is observed to be highly skewed and has a tri-modal shape.
+Assigning separate Gaussian distributions of hydraulic conductivity (with different means and variances) to each of the three soil types ensures reproduction of the trimodal shape for hydraulic conductivity distribution in every realization.
+These equi-probable realizations may then be used as inputs for stochastic (Monte Carlo) simulation of fate and transport for dissolved contaminants.

-The soil-type realizations are also used in the development of a 3D prior probability map for presence of free-phase product (NAPL) at the site.
-Later in this paper, the correlation between soil type and NAPL presence is discussed and the prior probability map will be developed.
+The soil-type realizations are also used in development of a 3D prior probability map for presence of free-phase product (NAPL) at the site.
+Later in this paper, correlation between soil type and presence of NAPL is discussed and the prior probability map will be developed.